Decoding the Percentage: Understanding 22 out of 25 as a Percentage

 Alternative Methods for Percentage Calculation

-While the above method is straightforward, there are alternative approaches to arrive at the same result.
+While the above method is straightforward, When it comes to this, alternative approaches stand out.
 One such method involves setting up a proportion:

 To solve for x (the percentage), we cross-multiply: